Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Introduction

-There is the following cousin of Theorem~\ref{thmI'}.
-We call $\Omega^+(\rho,\tau)$ \emph{Fuchsian} is $\tau$ is trivial --- by contrast, we will say \emph{quasi-Fuchsian} in the general case, see also \cite{barbot-fillastre} for the choice of this terminology. \begin{theorem} Let $d$ be a flat metric with negative singular curvatures on a surface $S$ of hyperbolic type.
-Then there exists a unique convex Cauchy polyhedron $P$ in a unique (up to marked isometries) future-complete Fuchsian flat spacetime such that the induced intrinsic metric on $\partial P$ is marked isometric to $d$. \end{theorem}
+\begin{theorem} Let $d$ be a flat metric with negative singular curvatures on a surface $S$ of hyperbolic type.
+Then there exists a unique convex Cauchy polyhedron $P$ in a unique (up to marked isometries) $\Omega^+(\rho,0)$ such that the induced intrinsic metric on $\partial P$ is marked isometric to $d$. \end{theorem}

+The spacetimes $\Omega^+(\rho,0)$ are often called \emph{Fuchsian}.
 Theorem~\ref{thm:cas fuchsien} was proved in \cite{filMA} by the first author.
 Note that in this reference the fact that the map induced metric is $C^1$ is not established, but it is covered by Lemma~\ref{diff} of the present article.
-Instead of Iskhakov Theorem~\ref{thm:iskhakov} the proof of Theorem~\ref{thm:cas fuchsien} is based on a first-order rigidity result proved in \cite[Theorem~6.2]{sch-polygons}.
+Instead of Iskhakov Theorem~\ref{thm:iskhakov}, the proof of Theorem~\ref{thm:cas fuchsien} is based on a first-order rigidity result proved in \cite[Theorem~6.2]{sch-polygons}.
 Later, a variational proof of Theorem~\ref{thm:cas fuchsien} was done in \cite{brunswic}, using the \emph{Hilbert--Einstein functional}.
 This variational approach was first used in the Euclidean case (see the introduction of \cite{ivan}), and in many other situations.
-However, we do not know if the variational approach can be implemented in our quasi-Fuchsian case.
+However, we do not know if the variational approach can be implemented in our general non-Fuchsian case.
 Note that~\cite{filMA} considers similar results for spherical and hyperbolic cone-metrics with negative singular curvatures, while the Fuchsian realizations of hyperbolic cone-metrics of positive singular curvatures were investigated in~\cite{schlenker2002hyperbolic,filAF} ---which were thought as a polyhedral analogue of \cite{lab-sch}.

 There is a smooth analogue of Theorem~\ref{thmI'} where the flat metric is replaced by a Riemannian metric of negative curvature.
 The equivalent statement similar to Theorem~\ref{thmI} is about the existence of a \emph{Codazzi tensor} on a hyperbolic surface, determined by the negatively curved metric on the same surface.
 It is proved in \cite{trapani-valli}, we refer to \cite{smith} for more details.
 An interesting point is that, even if the proof of \cite{trapani-valli} is by a deformation method, the solution is identified with a critical point of a functional.